Dynamic Purchasing System (DPS)

 Benefits of Implementing a DPS

-- It enables new entrants into the market and ultimately inclusion onto any DPS arrangement (subject to satisfying qualification criteria) which also can offset instability of losing suppliers
+- It enables new entrants into the market and ultimately inclusion onto any DPS arrangement (subject to satisfying qualification criteria) which also can offset instability of losing suppliers and increases competition.

 - Suppliers can apply at any time once the DPS is ‘live’ or enabled, plus if they don’t match the selection criteria first time around the they can re-apply if unsuccessful (unlike a closed framework arrangement)